cesarParra/apexdocs/docs/Sample-Classes/SampleClass2.md

 Executes from the inner class.

 ---
-### SampleClass.InnerClass class
+### SampleClass2.InnerClass class

-Inner class belonging to SampleClass.
+Inner class belonging to SampleClass2.

 ---
 #### Properties